-- 30. On 11 August 2017, the RAA was confirmed and the Trustee wrote to members to inform them of this, explaining that the RAA's conclusion was subject to a 28-day appeal window but that no appeals were expected.
-On 11 September 2017, the RAA was finalised. - 31.
-From October 2017, the Trustee began the "Time to choose" exercise in which members were asked whether they would like to transfer to the new scheme (the BSPS) or remain in the OBSPS and enter the PPF.
-As part of that exercise, further roadshows were run to provide members with information in order to help them make an informed decision. - 32.
+- 28. On 11 August 2017, the RAA was confirmed and the Trustee wrote to members to inform them of this, explaining that the RAA's conclusion was subject to a 28-day appeal window but that no appeals were expected.
+On 11 September 2017, the RAA was finalised. - 29.
+From October 2017, the Trustee began the "Time to Choose" exercise in which members were asked whether they would like to transfer to the new scheme (the BSPS) or remain in the OBSPS and enter the PPF.
+As part of that exercise, further roadshows were run to provide members with information in order to help them make an informed decision. - 30.
 On 29 March 2018, the OBSPS entered the PPF assessment period.

-PART B: CETV calculations in the OBSPS:
+PART B: CETV / ERF calculations.